citrix/citrix-daas-rest-go/citrixorchestration/docs/EditSiteSettingsRequestModel.md

 `func (o *EditSiteSettingsRequestModel) UnsetDefaultDomain()`

 UnsetDefaultDomain ensures that no value is present for DefaultDomain, not even an explicit nil
+### GetMultiTenantServicesAccess

+`func (o *EditSiteSettingsRequestModel) GetMultiTenantServicesAccess() MultiTenantServicesAccessModel`

+GetMultiTenantServicesAccess returns the MultiTenantServicesAccess field if non-nil, zero value otherwise.

+### GetMultiTenantServicesAccessOk

+`func (o *EditSiteSettingsRequestModel) GetMultiTenantServicesAccessOk() (*MultiTenantServicesAccessModel, bool)`

+GetMultiTenantServicesAccessOk returns a tuple with the MultiTenantServicesAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMultiTenantServicesAccess

+`func (o *EditSiteSettingsRequestModel) SetMultiTenantServicesAccess(v MultiTenantServicesAccessModel)`

+SetMultiTenantServicesAccess sets MultiTenantServicesAccess field to given value.

+### HasMultiTenantServicesAccess

+`func (o *EditSiteSettingsRequestModel) HasMultiTenantServicesAccess() bool`

+HasMultiTenantServicesAccess returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)